 Can A Bad Mattress Cause Neck And Shoulder Pain?

 The short answer?
-Yes, a bad mattress can cause neck or shoulder pain, and it can also exacerbate these pains once a person is experiencing them.
+Yes, a bad mattress can cause neck or shoulder pain, and it can also exacerbate these pains that a person already experiences.

 What Are The Best Sleeping Positions For Neck Or Shoulder Pain?